Skip to content

 • Microsoft Copilot Studio license (trial or paid)

-• Tallyfy API key (available from your Tallyfy organization settings)
+• Tallyfy API key (grab it from your Tallyfy organization settings)

 • Power Apps or Power Automate access (for creating custom connectors)